3.2. (Natural Laws of) Intelligence embedded in Grammar

 • Basic verb “was/were” defines past tense basic logic;

-• Possessive verb “has/have” defines present tense possessive logic;
+• Possessive verb “has/have” defines present tense direct and indirect possessive logic;

-• Possessive verb “had” defines past tense possessive logic.
+• Possessive verb “had” defines past tense direct and indirect possessive logic.

 To me, nature is like an intricate and highly structured machine, driven by designed rules, running as accurate as Swiss clockwork.
 By observing, I have already learned the function of a few “cocks, rods, sprockets, tubes and wheels”, as listed above.
 And I am able to rebuild these few functions in an artificial machine.